JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 One thing I want is the height of the bottom part, and the other thing I want is the color of that bottom part.

-When the valid colors are red, green, and blue, the network gets three outputs for that.
+When the valid colors are red, green, and blue, the network gets 3 outputs for that.

 One output for the probability that the color is red, one for the probability that it is green, and one for the probability that it is blue.